Skip to main content

 The load view type allows you to switch between displaying actual work load and resource availability.

-• When 'Load' is selected, the display will show the total load on a user or group rolled up from individual tasks
+When Load is selected, the display will show the total load on a user or group rolled up from individual tasks.

-• When 'Availability' is selected, the display will show the remaining availability on a user, calculated by subtracting the assigned work from the total hours a user works in any given date (as set in the user's calendar)
+When Availability is selected, the display will show the remaining availability on a user, calculated by subtracting the assigned work from the total hours a user works in any given date (as set in the user's calendar).
+This shows how underutilized a group or specific person is, allowing you to quickly analyze how much, if any, additional work you can add.

 Units